slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - dress like you’re going somewhere better later
 - taste may be an instinct for honest signals
-- beauty grabs attention. personality grabs the heart.
 -->

 > *"If cats looked like frogs we’d realize what nasty, cruel little bastards they are.
 Style.
 That’s what people remember."
 -- Terry Pratchett*

 A beautiful person always see beauty in others.
+Beauty grabs attention.
+Personality grabs the heart.

 > *"A man’s face is his autobiography.
 A woman’s face is her work of fiction."
 -- Oscar Wilde*